frangio/ERCs/ERCS/eip-xxxx.md

 }
 ```

-The meaning of each field is as specified in the previous section.
-Additionally, `temporary` determines whether the signature is intended for `approveBySig` (`temporary = false`) or `temporaryApproveAndCallBySig` (`temporary = true`), and a signature MUST be considered invalid if submitted to the wrong function. `nonce` MUST be the next available nonce for the owner, and the contract MUST consider invalid a signature that reuses a nonce.
+`temporary` determines whether the signature is intended for `approveBySig` (`temporary = false`) or `temporaryApproveAndCallBySig` (`temporary = true`).
+A signature MUST be rejected if submitted to the wrong function.

+Any `nonce` value previously unused as a nonce by the signer MUST be accepted.
+A signature MUST be considered invalid if its nonce was previously used.
+It is RECOMMENDED to choose a random nonce for every new signature.

+`deadline` is a timestamp starting at which the signature MUST be rejected.

+The meaning of the remaining fields is as specified in the previous section.

 ### Added Token Functions

-The behavior described below is REQUIRED unless explicitly described otherwise.
+The behavior described below is REQUIRED unless it is explicitly stated otherwise.

 #### `temporaryApproveAndCall`